looker-open-source/extension-template-react/README.md

 Great!
 Your extension is now running, but you can’t see it at the URL provided.
 (default: `https://localhost:8080`)
+4.5 If you go to the url you are running there may be a certificate warning.
+Go ahead and agree to that.
+You will have to do this everytime you start up again with `yarn start`

 5. Now login to looker and create a new project.